Note Scripts

 #[note_script]

-let initial_value = counter_contract::get_count();
+let initial_value = account.get_count();

 let expected_value = initial_value + Felt::from_u32(1);

-let final_value = counter_contract::get_count();
+let final_value = account.get_count();

-assert_eq(final_value, expected_value);
+assert_eq!(final_value, expected_value);

 }